phlowers/mechaphlowers/docs/user_guide/ug_sag_tension_calc.md

     - Compute $a'$ and $b'$ (adjusted span length and height difference)
     - Update the cable's effective length, $L'$

-* Calculate the strain:
+* Calculate the strain from two methods.
 The first method is from the reference length:

 $$
     {\varepsilon_{total}}_L = \frac{\Delta L}{L_0} = \frac{L' - L_0}{L_0}
 $$

-The second method from the strain-stress relationship:
+And the second method from the strain-stress relationship:

 $$
     {\varepsilon_{total}}_T = \frac{T_{mean}}{E \cdot S} + \theta \cdot \alpha_{th}